The Stonekeeper's Curse

 The Stonekeeper's Curse is the second volume in the Amulet series.
-The fantasy comic was written by Kazu Kibuishi, and is a successful bestseller.
+The fantasy comic is written by Kazu Kibuishi, and is a successful bestseller.
 It was written in 2009.

 Summary

 Emily, her brother, and their crew of robots continue to travel in the underground world to the city of Kanalis to find an antidote for her mother.
 At the same time, the elf Trellis continues to hunt Emily down, due to her denial of agreeing to join him to fight his evil father, the Elf King.
 However, because his son did not bring Emily to him, the Elf King states that Trellis has failed him again.
 He forces Trellis to be accompanied by the Elf Luger, who like Trellis and Emily, is also a stonekeeper.
 While Emily mourns for her mother, the robot Cogsley is currently teaching Navin how to control the robotic house.